MicrosoftDocs/azure-docs/articles/azure-monitor/agents/data-collection-iis.md

 - Log Analytics workspace where you have at least [contributor rights](../logs/manage-access.md#azure-rbac).
 - [Data collection endpoint](../essentials/data-collection-endpoint-overview.md#create-data-collection-endpoint).
 - [Permissions to create Data Collection Rule objects](../essentials/data-collection-rule-overview.md#permissions) in the workspace.
-- A VM, Virtual Machine Scale Set, or Arc-enabled On Prem server with IIS logs.
+- A VM, Virtual Machine Scale Set, or Arc-enabled on-premises server with IIS logs.

     - The log file must be stored on a local drive of the machine on which Azure Monitor Agent is running.
     - Each entry in the log file must be delineated with an end of line.